Syria: Death by coronavirus - the latest fate awaiting Syrians

 Assad’s prisons are already notorious for their inhumanity - with chronic overcrowding in filthy conditions and a lack of food or medical treatment.
 In Saydnaya prison, former detainees told Amnesty researchers of 'subhuman conditions' where there could be more than 50 people in a cell as small as three metres square.

 Detainees are already weakened by torture and other abuse, by neglect and fears for their future.
 An outbreak of coronavirus would be a complete disaster.
-There is major concern that prisoners in Syria are effectively going to be left to contract the disease and die.
+There is major concern that prisoners in Syria are effectively going to be left to contract COVID-19 and die.

 The situation is urgent.
 There are numerous human rights defenders, journalists, lawyers, doctors and aid workers languishing in Syrian regime detention.The UN needs to demand that anyone at risk of coronavirus in Syrian jails should be brought out of detention immediately, with all those detained solely for peacefully expressing their views freed unconditionally.